dkoh2018/itsdavidoh.com/_posts/hello_world.md

 Having graduated from Northwestern University in 2018, I've since fully immersed myself into the world of trading.
 The endless hours staring at screens, day and night, including weekends, exacted a hefty toll on my body.
 In a twist of fate fueled by cockiness and an insatiable appetite for adventure, I found myself nursing a motorcycle injury in 2019.
 As if that wasn't enough, I've also undergone calcification treatment with electro-shockwave therapy on my left shoulder.
 Fun times, indeed.

 But here's the thing: I'm not just here to reminisce.
 As I watched my body rebel against those grueling hours, I had an epiphany - tech was the solution to my needs.
-Scalability.
+Scalability and Autonomy.
 That's the golden ticket.
 The allure of high-level mathematics combined with scalability and automated systems drew me in.
 Do the dirty work early, and reap the rewards later, right?

 As of this writing, I'm pursuing a master's degree in computer science at DePaul University.
 I plan to use this digital space as a crucible for pushing my boundaries and challenging my long-held assumptions.
 Sure, I could stick to what I know – numbers, probabilities, market patterns.
 But where's the thrill in playing it safe?